by-jp/www.byjp.me/content/notes/twitter/19297841/index.md

 - imported
 - from-twitter
 ---
-sorry my little cyber tracker isn't working\!
-I'll fix it when I get back,but until then you'll just have to *read* about where I am\!
+sorry my little cyber tracker isn't working!
+I'll fix it when I get back,but until then you'll just have to *read* about where I am!
 Loving